Avon Hall Pond Project

 Site last updated:

-Last December, RappFLOW wrote a formal request to the Virginia Department of Environmental Quality, requesting that the DEQ provide additional water quality monitoring downstream of the town of Washington on the Rush River.
-On April 30, we received a letter stating that the DEQ will honor our request.
-This request was based on the desire of landowners on the Rush River to have water quality monitoring in place before the town starts to discharge effluent from a new wastewater treatment plant into the Rush River.
+RappFLOW wrote a formal request to the Virginia Department of Environmental Quality, requesting that the DEQ provide additional water quality monitoring downstream of the town of Washington on the Rush River.
+We received a letter stating that the DEQ will honor our request.

 "My Watershed" Section